 quick find clear

 Growing houseplants is a wonderful way to add attractive foliage and flowers to indoor spaces.
 There's a houseplant for every living space, from small-scale terrariums to miniature trees.
 Every type of houseplant has particular growing requirements as well as preferences for sun and moisture.
 The Houseplants section of the Better Homes and Gardens Plant Encyclopedia can help sort out any questions you might have, as well as inspire you to add different varieties of indoor houseplants to your growing routine.
 Our dictionary of houseplants allows you to search by common or scientific name, as well as learn about care tips and ideal growing conditions for each plant.
+View a list of houseplants by common name or scientific name.

 garden plans for houseplants